townofchapelhill/meeting-room-scripts/README.md

-# xmltocsv
+# Library Dashboards

-This repository contains python scripts that converts XML to CSV for upload to the Chapel Hill Open Data portal at http://www.chapelhillopendata.org
+This repository contains html pages that organize information into dashboards for library use.

 <pre>
  _____ _                      _   _   _ _ _ _